 The policies and procedures that are enforced in the residence halls have been established to help maintain a cooperative living environment that supports both the academic mission of UMKC as well as allow individuals enough freedom to maintain a comfortable lifestyle.
 All members of the residence halls will be held accountable for observing the rules and policies in the Guide to Group Living, which fall under the University of Missouri's Standard of Conduct, as well as the terms and conditions of each housing contract.

 Decisions made by staff members about a student's involvement in residence hall policy violations and decisions made about what would constitute a reasonable resolution of the incident are based upon the information submitted regarding the incident, the input provided by the student and previously documented incidents involving the student and residence hall policy violations.

 Residential Life takes action against a student when the evidence indicates that the student more likely than not has been involved in a violation of a residence hall policy.
-Resolutions of policy violations will hold those involved in conduct-policy violation reasonably accountable for their behavior.
-When dtermining an appropriate resolution to an incident, Residential Life staff members will take into consideration the interests of the residence hall community, the University community, the student who violated the policy and previously documented incidents involving each student and residence hall policy violations.
+Resolutions of policy violations will hold those involved in conduct-policy violation accountable for their behavior.
+When determining an appropriate resolution to an incident, Residential Life staff members will take into consideration the interests of the residence hall community, the University community, the student who violated the policy and previously documented incidents involving each student and residence hall policy violations.